 Serve these easy homemade scallion pancakes as part of an Asian-themed dinner.
 They’re fantastic paired with many kinds of soups, Asian-inspired or otherwise, such as Easiest, Cheapest Ramen Noodle Soup Ever.

-- 1 cup whole wheat pastry flour or spelt flour, or a combination
+- 1 cup whole wheat pastry flour, spelt flour, sorghum flour, rice flour, or a combination

 - 1 cup plus 2 tablespoons water